Bison Week 2025

 Others are just going to college.
 You are coming to the Mecca.

-At Howard, orientation represents a Renaissance, much like the Harlem Renaissance of the 1920s led by Howard graduate Zora Neal Hurston and Howard faculty icon Alain Locke.
+Each year at Howard, orientation represents a Renaissance, much like the Harlem Renaissance of the 1920s led by Howard graduate Zora Neal Hurston and Howard faculty icon Alain Locke.
 For the new student, it is a grand renewal of aspiration and a metamorphosis of potential into actualization, of student into scholar, and hope into reality.
 For the Howard legacy, it is its literal lifeblood, as those who will continue the university’s transformative global leadership take their place in the sacred lineage.

 As you take their first collegiate steps and take residence in the exact places where history’s most impactful luminaries began their journey of excellence, you ensure the perpetuation of Howard’s singular mission to permeate the world with truth and service.